Terms and Conditions

 23. Flights to the US – charges & penalties

-a) Payment of your medical insurance is your confirmation to us to ticket your flight.
+a) Confirmation of your placement via CAD is your confirmation to us to ticket your flight.
 If you withdraw from the programme following the ticketing of your flight, you will be required to pay an additional $200 towards your unused flight ticket.
 Penalties are necessary because of the expense of flight reservations, interviewing, matching applicants with vacancies and general administrative costs involved in the programme.
 Camp America must be informed immediately of all cancellations.

 b) In most instances your departure airport will be assigned according to the country from which you apply.
 The flight will either be free or subsidised and a regional supplement due.